-Isabel is the Senior Production Controller at Hachette Australia.
+Isabel is the Production Manager at Hachette Australia.
 Her origin story began in an overpriced delicatessen, doling out unpasteurised Roquefort and Jamon Iberico, with near perfect rolled Rs.
 This experience helped to develop her super power of bluffing her way through menus at fancy restaurants, worldwide.
 In her spare time, she tends to a small, underwhelming attempt at a vegetable garden and enjoys books about spies and space.

 One of my strongest childhood memories is, incidentally, also the first time I can remember feeling truly betrayed.